 Suzanne holds an M.B.A (with distinction) from the Wharton School of Finance and Commerce, University of Pennsylvania, and a B.A. (cum laude) from the College of Notre Dame, Maryland.
 In 2010, she was named the Tech Council of Maryland’s Government IT Executive of the Year.
 In 2006, she was listed as the only public sector leader in Info World’s Top 25 National CTOs.
 Suzanne was also the first national winner of the Intelligent Enterprise Award.
 Her overhaul of the District of Columbia’s web page resulted in the District winning Best National Municipal Website for two consecutive years.

-Ikeita Cantú Hinojosa, Senior Deputy for Operations/Chief Operating Officer – Ikeita Cantú Hinojosa focuses on legal and policy issues associated with operationalizing the DC Health Benefit Exchange Authority (HBX).
-She serves as HBX’s Privacy and Data Security Officer, and she oversees the DC Health Link Assister Program, the DC Health Link Navigator Program, and the DC Health Link Certified Application Counselor Program.
+Ikeita Cantú Hinojosa, Senior Deputy for Operations/Chief Operating Officer (COO) – Ikeita Cantú Hinojosaleads the DC Health Benefit Exchange Authority’s (HBX) contracting and procurement, human resources, information technology, facilities and infrastructure, risk management, administrative, and support activities to ensure that HBX functions at a level of operational excellence.
+She previously served as HBX’s Privacy & Data Security Officer, HBX’s Associate General Counsel & Policy Advisor, and HBX’s Interim Call Center Operations Manager for the DC Health Link Contact Center.
+In addition, she oversaw the DC Health Link Assister Program, the DC Health Link Navigator Program, and the DC Health Link Certified Application Counselor Program.
 Before HBX, Ms. Cantú Hinojosa was the Director of the Partner Relations Group for the Office of Public Engagement in the U.S. Department of Health & Human Services (HHS), Centers for Medicare & Medicaid Services (CMS).
 She also handled Culturally & Linguistically Appropriate Services in the Office of Consumer Support within the HHS Center for Consumer Information & Insurance Oversight (CCIIO).
 Before HHS, Ms. Cantú Hinojosa served as Assistant Director of Government Relations for Planned Parenthood Federation of America.
 Her legal and policy experience includes law firm contracting, the National Association of Social Workers, the National Women’s Law Center, Legal Momentum, and the law firm of Arnold & Porter in the District, as well as the City of Lubbock and the Texas Department of Criminal Justice in her home state of Texas.
 Ms. Cantú Hinojosa is a graduate of both Texas Tech University and the University of Michigan.
-She is a licensed professional social worker and currently serves as a Life Skills Instructor to inmates in the Fairfax County, Virginia, Alternative Incarceration Branch.
+She is a licensed professional social worker and has served as a Life Skills Instructor to inmates in the Fairfax County, Virginia, Alternative Incarceration Branch since 2011.
 She is licensed to practice law in both the District of Columbia and Maryland.
+She and her dog Cakes are a registered volunteer therapy animal team through the Pet Partners Therapy Animal Program.
+Her current board service is as a gubernatorial appointee to the Virginia Council on Women where she serves on the Women’s Health Initiative Subcommittee.